zeeshanakram3/soulsooth/milestones.md

 ## Phases

-### Phase 1: Core Functionality - Text Input and Meditation Script Generation
+### Phase 1: Core Functionality - Text Input and Meditation Script Generation ✅

 **Objective:** Set up the basic structure of the app, allowing users to input their feelings and receive a generated meditation script.

 **Tasks:**

-1. **Project Setup:**
+1. **Project Setup:** ✅
-    -   Initialize a new Next.js project.
+    -   Initialize a new Next.js project ✅
-    -   Install necessary dependencies: Tailwind CSS, Shadcn, Framer Motion, Drizzle ORM, Supabase client.
+    -   Install necessary dependencies: Tailwind CSS, Shadcn, Framer Motion, Drizzle ORM, Supabase client ✅
-    -   Set up environment variables in `.env.local` and update `.env.example`.
+    -   Set up environment variables in `.env.local` and update `.env.example` ✅
-    -   Initialize Supabase and Drizzle ORM.
+    -   Initialize Supabase and Drizzle ORM ✅
-2. **Database Schema:**
+2. **Database Schema:** ✅
-    -   Create a `meditations` table in the database to store user inputs, generated scripts, and audio file paths.
+    -   Create a `meditations` table in the database to store user inputs, generated scripts, and audio file paths ✅
-    -   Define the schema in `db/schema/meditations-schema.ts`.
+    -   Define the schema in `db/schema/meditations-schema.ts` ✅
-    -   Export the schema in `db/schema/index.ts`.
+    -   Export the schema in `db/schema/index.ts` ✅
-    -   Add the schema to the `schema` object in `db/db.ts`.
+    -   Add the schema to the `schema` object in `db/db.ts` ✅
-    -   Columns:
+    -   Columns: ✅
         -   `id` (uuid, primary key)
         -   `userId` (text, not null)
         -   `userInput` (text, not null)